Life & Casualty Tower

-The Life & Casualty Tower (also known as the L & C Tower) is a skyscraper in Nashville, Tennessee located at 401 Church Street.
-It stands 152.5 meters (409 ft) and has 30 floors.
+The Life & Casualty Tower (also known as the L & C Tower) is a skyscraper in Nashville, Tennessee, located at 401 Church Street.
+It stands 409 ft and has 30 floors.
 It was designed by Edwin A. Keeble, with structural engineering done by Ross Bryan Associates, and was finished in 1957.
-It was Nashville's first true skyscraper and the tallest in Tennessee until 1965, when 100 North Main Street in Memphis surpassed it.
+It was Nashville's first true skyscraper and the tallest building in Tennessee until 1965, when 100 North Main Street in Memphis surpassed it.

 Exterior materials are limestone, granite, and bright green glass windows.
 Intersecting curves and angles at the building's base focus attention on the entrance, which angles out to the corner of Church Street and 4th Avenue.